 We will be holding a parents meeting on Monday 16th September to discuss the exciting events and expectations of year 6!
 All children are very welcome!

 We recommend the following website to support your children with the first term of Year 6.
 Please click on the links to visit the page:

 Below are the list of year 6 spellings for the year.
 Please use them to support your children with their English.

 - The class doors will be open from 8.45-9.00am.
 If your child arrives after this time, please take them to the school office.
 (School telephone number 01322 663792)

-- The school day ends at 3.30pm.
+- The school day ends at 3.15pm.
 If you are unable to collect your child, please telephone the school office.

 - In year 6 many children begin to walk home from school alone or with friends, we are happy for them to do so (as long as you are!) please could you write us a note if you would like this to happen,

-- The children will be doing PE on Monday and Wednesday.
+- The children will be doing PE on Monday and Friday.
 However, sometimes plans change, so we would ask that children have their PE kit in school everyday please.
 For the colder months this can include jogging bottoms.